Scott07uk/project_coursework/README.md

     #self.model.classifier[1] = nn.Linear(in_features=2560, out_features=1)

+The following arguments required by pytorch lightning should be added:

+    --accelerator - Normally set to 'gpu' when training on a GPU --devices - Normally set to 1 (though can be set to a higher number if multiple training devices are avaliable) --max_epochs - Set to 150 for our experements to limit the number of epochs.

 ## Training Classification Models on Real-World Data

 Classification models are essentially the same as the regression models with the exception that they output two classes rather than a continious output.
 Like the regression models there are 4 different scripts: